MaraRinn/WOLF-Tutorial/wiki_page.md

 Send that to the launch pad, select the "connect to origin depot" on the WOLF Transport Computer, and launch the rocket to an 80km orbit.
 As before, check the "route cost", revert to launch and run the process again to show that the "route cost" is predictable.
 My flights came up with a route cost of 86, giving a *Transport Credit Per Unit* cost of around 6.14.

 Now do the same thing with spaceplanes.
 The two I use are the **WOLF SSTO** and the [ES-96 Python by Juggernoob](https://steamcommunity.com/sharedfiles/filedetails/?id=1722161481) which I find to be an aesthetically pleasing and easy-to-fly SSTO spaceplanes. **Instructions:** for both these spaceplanes the procedure to get to orbit is just set throttle to maximum, turn SAS on to stability assist, stage once to light the engines, rotate off the runway to 10 degrees at about 140m/s and hold the nose at 10 degrees for the whole flight through the atmosphere.
 When the airbreathing mode is insufficient to keep accelerating, switch to closed cycle (Action Group 1) and push the apoapsis to 80km and cut the throttle.
 Cruise to the top of the atmosphere, plot a circularisation burn at apoapsis, and execute that burn.
 My flights with **WOLF SSTO** ended up producing routes with a cost of 9 for 3t cargo, or about 3 credits/unit.
 The **ES-96 Python** got to orbit in the order of 90 Credits for 42t -- you'll need to pull the orange tank payload out and put in 6 x 3.5m WOLF Cargo Kontainers, two end-to-end where the orange tank started, then the other four stacked on top in pairs and then clipped into the cargo bay so they are fully contained.
-The **WOLF ES-96 Python** in the tutorial ships package has already been modified and will automatically start the transport route when you stage to launch (the **Transport Computer** is in the cargo bay).
+The **WOLF ES-96 Python** in the tutorial ships package has already been modified and will automatically start the transport route when you stage to launch (the **Transport Computer** is in the cargo bay with the *Connect to origin depot* action linked to the *stage* action group).

 ## Transport Module for Transport Credits